FuelLabs/sway/docs/book/src/forc/dependencies.md

 custom_lib = { ipfs = "QmYwAPJzv5CZsnA625s3Xf2nemtYgPpHdWEz79ojWnPbdG" }
 ```

 For `registry` sources, `forc` will first resolve the source declared by its name and version.
 This is done using the forc.pub-index repo (located at `https://github.com/FuelLabs/forc.pub-index`).
 The package name and version is used to convert the declaration to an IPFS CID.
-The resolved IPFS CID is then used by either a local IPFS node or a public gateway to actually fetch the package.
+The resolved IPFS CID is then used by either a local IPFS node or a public gateway that fuel operatest (`https://ipfs.forc.pub/`) to actually fetch the package.

 Available packages can be found at `https://forc.pub`.